 No Easter celebration is complete without an egg hunt!
 Whether you’re planning an indoor event for 3 or an outdoor event for 30, we have a few ideas to make it a success.

-* Start with Plastic Eggs!
 Real eggs can crack, and it’s time-consuming to cook and dye a large batch.
-Instead, use the plastic variety and ask everyone to return them at the end of the hunt (for next year!)
+Instead, use the plastic variety and ask everyone to return them at the end of the hunt so they can be reused for next year!

-* Hide the Prize Inside!
-Stuff the plastic eggs with stickers, small wrapped candy or gum (that won’t melt) or coins.
-The Golden Dollar coins also make great “bonus” prizes!
-Go for random winners, rather than the one who has the most eggs.
+Stuff the plastic eggs with stickers, small wrapped candy or gum, small toys or coins.
+The Golden Dollar coins also make great bonus prizes.
+Finally, consider choosing random winners, rather than the one who has the most eggs.

-* Make Words!
-For the older kids, write a different letter on each egg.
+For older kids, write a different letter on each egg.
 Then have them create words with the eggs they’ve found.
 The kid with the most words wins a prize.

-* Be Safe!
-Think about your location carefully ahead of time, and be aware of hazards, such as water or traffic.
-An open space such a park or football field is ideal.
-Make sure everyone knows the boundaries, and if you have a large group, ask parents to keep an eye on them.
+Think about your location carefully ahead of time, and be aware of any possible hazards, such as water or traffic.
+An open space such a park or football field is ideal, but if you have a large backyard, that will work too.
+Make sure everyone knows the boundaries, and if you have a large group, ask parents to keep an eye on the little ones.